CommunityOfCoders/Inheritance2k24/QWERTY.md

 ## 🛠Project Setup

-For the Web-App 1.Clone the GitHub repo. bash git clone <https://github.com/MAVERICK-111/INHERITANCE.git>
+For the Web-App

+1.Clone the GitHub repo.
-2.Enter the frontend directory.
-Install all the required dependencies. bash cd frontend npm install npm start

-3.To start the backend server:4
 bash
-  cd backend
-  npm install
-  npm start

-4.After setting up once
-bash
-  npm start
+git clone <https://github.com/MAVERICK-111/INHERITANCE.git>

+2.Enter the root directory of project.
+Install all the required dependencies. bash npm run install-all

+3.To start the application, enter root directory of project. bash npm start